 - Check to make sure the battery is charged.

 - After checking water level, be sure vent caps are in place.
 Don't use an open flame to check the battery.

 - Make certain the battery retainers on both sides of the truck are properly installed.

 - See that all wheels are in good condition.

-- Clean the control handle and hand holds.
+- Clean the twist grips and hand holds.

 - Make certain there are no objects placed anywhere on the operator platform.

-- Check that forks are not bent, cracked or badly worn.
+- Be sure the coupler is working properly.

-- Look under the truck for signs of hydraulic leaks.
+- Look under the truck for signs of oil leaks.

 - Try the horn.

 - Make sure the power disconnect works.

 - Check that all controls work smoothly.